 The audition paid off as he snagged the role to play adventure-loving Alex over hundreds of other hopefuls.
 His fearless personality convinced Stephen Sommers that he was right for the part after only a few meetings, and the film’s cast and crew agreed that he was much like the brave, action-minded Alex in real life.

 The son of a banker father and a producer mother, he attends a Catholic boys’ school in London.
 Although he has taken weekly drama classes for several years with his older brother Jack and his little sister he had zero acting experience.

-The film was a big hit when released and was certainly a great popcorn action flick and it seemed a Freddie was destined to child stardom but disappeared from the scene for seven years showing up again in 2008 in the British series The Children playing Jack for three episodes.
+The film was a big hit when released and was certainly a great popcorn action flick it seemed that Freddie was destined for child stardom but disappeared from the scene for seven years showing up again in 2008 in the British series The Children playing Jack for three episodes.

 So where are we now?
 After graduating from Oxford Brookes University with a Bachelor of Arts, he completed an internship at London’s The Red Brick Road, an advertising agency.

-Last know info placed Boath as a “marketing and advertising professional,” but still hopes to continue acting.
+The last known info placed Freddie Boath as a “marketing and advertising professional,” but still hopes to continue acting.